Frontendland/webcore-astro-portfolio/README.md

 # Astro Portfolio Template with Webcore

+> [!NOTE]
+> This repository is no longer maintained.
+Please see our <a href="https://github.com/Frontendland/webcoreui/tree/main/src/templates/Portfolio">templates folder</a> in the main repository of Webcore for the latest changes made to this template.

 - For more information on how to use Webcore, visit the [documentation](https://webcoreui.dev/).
 - For Astro integration steps, visit the [Astro docs](https://webcoreui.dev/docs/astro).
 - To learn more about the template visit our [template library](https://webcoreui.dev/templates/portfolio)